![]() |

 described in GCMs, yet they can have dramatic effects on the

 global-scale circulation, so they must be parameterized.
-Their

-small scales have made global observations of their properties
+Observations: The small scales of gravity waves have made global observations of their properties and occurence difficult.
+Our understanding of them is therefore

 relatively new, and therefore still very incomplete.
 My research